 To bridge the culture gap and enhance the community's understanding of Chinese culture.
 To prepare students for meaningful and successful participation in the global environment.

 In addition to offering heritage and non-heritage Chinese language classes for various proficiency levels, KCA also offers cultural enrichment programs and activities that are engaging, entertaining, enlightening, and educational.
 Chinese dance classes are offered for multiple age groups with or without prior dance experience.
 Classes include Chinese folk, ballet, and creative movements, and are a beautiful fusion of various dance styles and techniques.
-The Chinese YoYo Club, also known as diabolo, provides an opportunity for youth to come together to play this ancient spinning game that provides endless levels of skill development, challenge, and entertainment.
+Chinese YoYo (diabolo) classes provide an opportunity for youth to come together to play this ancient spinning game that provides endless levels of skill development, challenge, and entertainment.
 Students gather to learn challenging new tricks while perfecting dazzling routines, with more experienced students helping novice students learn how to spin, toss, and perform various other tricks.
+Finally, lion dance classes, which are a hybrid of dance and martial arts, help the younger generation connect with this long-standing tradition while incorporating greater gender inclusion.

 KCA supports local businesses and nonprofits by collaborating with local organizations and participating in local events, such as the China Festival hosted by WMU, Chinese New Year Gala hosted by the Chinese Association of Greater Kalamazoo (CAGK), Art Hop hosted by the Arts Council of Greater Kalamazoo, the building of a Chinese language book section at Portage District Library, etc. At some of these events, KCA dance students and YoYo club members get the opportunity to perform and show off their talents, serve as cultural ambassadors, and celebrate their rising confidence and pride as Chinese Americans and/or as performers.